nosilver4u/imsanity/readme.txt

 * added: imsanity_get_max_width_height filter to customize max width/height
 * fixed: settings link on plugins page broken in some cases
 * fixed: crop filter not applied if max width or height is equal to existing dimension
+* fixed: invalid capabilities used for settings page - props @cfoellmann

 = 2.4.3 =
 * changed: default size from 2048 to 1920